SAEFP/livelink-for-facial-animation/README.md

 P11111 is a UDP port that Unreal Engine LiveLink feature uses to communicate with the devices on the network.
 Opening this port from computer`s firewall for the specific IP address of your phone can result flowing of data between UE and your phone.

+_References_
+Reference of the gif: https://dev.alexdjulin.ovh/livelinkface-to-unreal-metahuman-retarget
+Link of the LiveLink Face app: https://apps.apple.com/us/app/live-link-face/id1495370836 Link of the YouTube video that I used for recording facial animations: https://www.youtube.com/watch?v=_1iWOOKgO4E&